What to do if…

 Do not do these things

-• Don’t pull the machine out while it’s still powered and leaking (you can rip hoses and worsen the flood).
+- Don’t pull the machine out while it is still powered and leaking; this can pull hoses loose and worsen the flood.

-• Don’t mop water towards electrical outlets, appliances, or under kitchen units.
+- Don’t mop water towards sockets, appliances, boilers, or under kitchen units.

-• Don’t plug in fans/heaters or use a hairdryer to “dry it quickly” while the area is damp or electrics may be affected.
+- Don’t plug in fans, heaters, or a hairdryer while the area is damp or electrics may be affected.

 What to do now

-1. Get to a safer pause.
-Keep people and pets out of the wet area (slip + electric-shock risk).
-Put shoes on if you need to move around.
+- Get to a safer pause.
+Keep people and pets out of the wet area.
+Put shoes on before moving near the water, and stay on dry flooring where you can.

-2. Stop the washing machine safely.
-If you can reach the controls without standing in water, press stop/pause and turn the machine off.
+- Stop the washing machine only if you can reach it safely.
+If you can use the controls without standing in water, press stop or pause and turn the machine off.

-5. Limit the spread.
-Use towels, a mop, or absorbent cloths to create a “dam” so water doesn’t reach sockets, boilers, or other rooms.
-If it’s still coming out, place a bowl/tray under the drip point.
+- Limit the spread.
+Use towels, a mop, or absorbent cloths to make a barrier so water does not reach sockets, boilers, other rooms, or ceilings below.
+If water is still dripping and it is safe to get close, put a bowl, tray, or bucket under the drip point.

-10. Before you turn anything back on: don’t restore water or power to the machine until the leak source is identified and areas around electrics are dry and safe.
+- Keep the washer off.
+Do not restore water or power to the washing machine until the leak source has been identified and the area around electrics is dry and safe.

 What can wait

-• You don’t need to diagnose the exact failed part right now.
+- You do not need to diagnose the exact failed part right now.

 Important reassurance